-Whitetail deer have played a very important role in the history of our country.
-They were used extensively by Native Americans for both food and clothing and also by the early settlers.
+White-tailed deer have played a very important role in the history of our country.
+These animals were used extensively by Native Americans and early settlers for both food and clothing.

-Extensive clearing of land, unregulated hunting, and loss of habitat brought the whitetail deer population to a record low by the late 1800's.
+Extensive clearing of land, unregulated hunting, and loss of habitat brought the white-tailed deer population to a record low by the late 1800’s.

-Changing land uses, strict game laws, and a lack of natural large predators have caused the whitetail deer population to rebound dramatically.
-Whitetail deer are the number one game animal in the United States.
+In the past several decades, the white-tailed deer population has rebounded dramatically due to changing land uses, stricter game laws, and a lack of large, natural predators.
+White-tailed deer are the number one game animal in the United States.

-A deer's hearing, being far superior to that of a human, can easily detect a faint sound.
-It is believed that a deer's hearing is so sensitive that it can determine how far away a sound was made.
+A deer’s hearing, being far superior to that of a human, can easily detect the faintest of sounds.
+In fact, it is believed that a deer’s hearing is so sensitive that it can determine how far away a sound was made.

-A deer's hearing is one of the reasons that it is so difficult to sneak up on it without being detected.
+A deer’s hearing is one of the reasons that it is so difficult to sneak up on one without being detected.
 The ears of a deer are vital in helping it avoid danger.

-A deer's eyes are located on the side of their head.
-The advantage is that deer are able to view 310 degrees around themselves!
-This wide view allows the deer to be totally aware of the surroundings, even when it is staring straight ahead.
+A deer’s eyes are located on the side of its head.
+The advantage of this is that deer are able to view 310 degrees around themselves.
+This wide view allows deer to be totally aware of their surroundings, even when staring straight ahead.

 Deer Sense of Smell